ing-bank/zkrp/README.md

 ## License

-This repository is GNU Lesser General Public License v3.0 licensed, as found in the [LICENSE file](LICENSE).
+This repository is GNU Lesser General Public License v3.0 licensed, as found in [LICENSE file](LICENSE) and [LICENSE.LESSER file](LICENSE.LESSER).